Film & Cinematic Editing Techniques

 Continuity editing maintains consistency in time, space, and sequence, ensuring the viewer remains immersed in a unified, believable story world.
 Some core continuity editing techniques include:

-• The 180° Rule: Keeps all camera angles on one side of an imaginary line to preserve story coherence.
+Keeps all camera angles on one side of an imaginary line to preserve story coherence.
 There are many famous disruptions of this rule in film history, demonstrating how breaking the rule can unsettle viewers.

-Continuity editing is the backbone of visual storytelling – if your edit lacks necessary continuity, it will take the viewer out of the story.
-LTX Studio can help ensure continuity with tools like Camera Control and Composition.
-By experimenting with camera control and composition, you have the ability to see how frames will fit together before you’ve hit the ground running.
+Continuity editing is the backbone of visual storytelling.
+If your edit lacks necessary continuity, it will take the viewer out of the story.
+LTX Studio can help ensure continuity with tools like camera control and composition.
+By experimenting with camera control and composition, you have the ability to see how frames will fit together before you've hit the ground running.

 Jump Cuts

-Unlike continuity editing – where cuts are made to feel invisible – jump cuts are often meant to be noticed or felt.
+Unlike continuity editing, where cuts are made to feel invisible, jump cuts are often meant to be noticed or felt.
 This technique is effective for:

 • Accelerating pacing to build urgency